thousandbrainsproject/tbp.plot/src/tbp/interactive/README.md

 ### Accessing the Data

 It is common for `WidgetOps` to require accessing data from experiment logs.
-A `WidgetOps` can define it's own `DataLocator` instances that describe how to access a dict structure to retrieve information.
+A `WidgetOps` can define its own `DataLocator` instances that describe how to access a dict structure to retrieve information.
 The `DataLocator` describes the path (e.g., keys and indices) to access the required information.
 The `DataLocator` can also be used to query the available options (i.e., keys or indices) at a level of the dictionary.
-This is useful e.g., when setting the step slider range based on a specific episode.
+This is useful, e.g., when setting the step slider range based on a specific episode.

 ```python